 Tamarindo is also known for its sunsets so make sure you head to the beach and enjoy the view at night.

-Its year-long warm waters make all the more reason to visit.
+Its year-long warm waters make all the more reason to visit, with plenty of awesome beaches to check out nearby.

 Hopefully, something on this list of best surf towns in the world has stuck out to you and you’re ready to book your ticket.